earnestt1234/FED3_Viz/Manual.md

 FEDs can be removed from the application by using the **Delete Button** of the Home Tab.
 The Delete Button will only be active when one or multiple FEDs are highlighted in the File View.

+### Concatenating Files

+You can concatenate files together if they do not have any overlapping dates.
+This function is useful if you have one experiment or recording that occurred over multiple files.
+To concatenate files, select files in the File View and hit the **Concatenate Button**.
+When files are concatenated, a new CSV file is created, with the rows of each file appended below one another in chronological order.
+The cumulative pellet and poke counts are also adjusted to be continuous for the whole recording.
+The new file is immediately loaded into FED3 Viz, and it can be loaded again as any other FED3 File.
+Concatenated files also have a "Concat_#" column, which identifies where breaks between the original files were.
+They may also have a "Mode" column which may help to determine the recording mode when loading.

+If there are **any** overlapping timestamps between files, concatenation will fail and an error message will be raised.
+You can check the "Start Date" and "End Date" columns of the File View to identify which files can be concatenated with each other.
+Additionally, note that concatenation is ignorant of the device number of the file; files with the same device number or name will not be automatically concatenated (but they can be selected and concatenated).

 <div style="page-break-after: always; break-after: page;"></div>

 # Groups